wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 We know that rendering judgement about pass/fail too early in the development cycle can stifle innovation and experimentation.

-But I'd like to propose a metric that is likely controversial.
+But I'd like to propose a metric that makes use of smoke test results.

 <a name="infantmortality"></a>

 ### Infant Mortality Rate?

 In the medical community, the "Infant Mortality Rate" refers to deaths of live-born babies within the first year of life.
-Neonatal rates refer to the first 28 days.
-Early Neonatal Mortality refers to the first 7 days of life.<a target="_blank" href="https://en.wikipedia.org/wiki/Infant_mortality">*</a> It's measured in terms of 1,000 live births.
-They are a proxy measure of the quality of healthcare in a country.
-For example, the US has historically improved infant mortality at a slower rate than other developed countries:<br />
+Neonatal mortality rates refer to the first 28 days.
+Early Neonatal Mortality refers to the first 7 days of life.<a target="_blank" href="https://en.wikipedia.org/wiki/Infant_mortality">*</a> They are measured in terms of every 1,000 live births as a proxy measure of the quality of healthcare within a country.
+For example, the US has over time improved infant mortality, but at a slower rate than other developed countries:<br />
 <a target="_blank" href="https://www.healthsystemtracker.org/chart-collection/infant-mortality-u-s-compare-countries/"><img alt="cloud-perftest-infant-946x580-38168.jpg" width="946" src="https://user-images.githubusercontent.com/300046/54491803-a65ec100-4897-11e9-8ac0-beb5b37184e7.jpg"></a><br />(The lower the rate, the better).

-The equivalent metric for new computer systems would be improvements in <strong>failure during smoke tests per 1,000 deploy attempts in Staging</strong>.
+The equivalent metric for computer systems would be improvements in <strong>failure during smoke tests per 1,000 deploy attempts in Staging</strong>.

 Would you agree with the statement that "the Staging environment is a not a playground?" and that "Issues in Staging should have been identified in lower-level environments"?